bmrolo/quickSSH/README.md

 ```sh
 quickssh
 ```
 quickSSH uses user-defined directories to locate `.pem` files.
-Use the menu in the command line to naviagate directories, and utilize the directory of your choosing
+Use the menu in the command line to navigate directories, and utilize the directory of your choosing

 ## Configuration
 To save custom directories that quickSSH can read, edit `~/.quickssh` using the following syntax: